TradeBid Arbitration Policy

 Arbitrator means the TradeBid personnel responsible for adjudicating disputes and managing the dispute resolution process contemplated in this Policy.

-Claimmeans a claim submitted by the Buyer of a Vehicle for arbitration.
+Claim” means a claim submitted by the Buyer of a Vehicle for arbitration.

-PolicyorPoliciesmean the TradeBid Arbitration Policy.
+Policy” or “Policies” mean the TradeBid Arbitration Policy.

 3. Making an Arbitration Claim

-4. Lengthening the Arbitration Period.
+5. Lengthening the Arbitration Period.
 TradeBid reserves the right to lengthen the arbitration period when, in the opinion of TradeBid it would be fair and reasonable to do so.
 Although the Seller is required to make all applicable Disclosures, the Buyer is also required to be diligent in its inspection and research of its Vehicle purchases.
-Thus, if, by exercising reasonable diligence, the Buyer could have discovered a potential arbitration issue within the applicable time period, it is unlikely that an exception to the arbitration time limits will be made.
+Thus, if, by exercising reasonable diligence, the Buyer could have discovered a potential arbitration issue within the applicable period, it is unlikely that an exception to the arbitration time limits will be made.

-9. Finality.
+10. Finality.
 The decision of the Arbitrator and the remedy imposed is final and binding on the Buyer and Seller.
 By accessing the TradeBid System, the Buyer and Seller agree to participate in TradeBid’s arbitration process and to observe, perform and be bound by the decision of the Arbitrator.
 Upon fulfilling the Arbitrator’s decision, the Buyer and Seller are deemed to release each other from all claims and demands in respect of the matters referred to arbitration

-10. Limitations on the Availability of Arbitration.
+11. Limitations on the Availability of Arbitration.
 Although there may be limitations on the availability of arbitration, Sellers are cautioned that TradeBid does not tolerate deceptive selling practices.
 Accordingly, TradeBid reserves the right to allow for arbitration notwithstanding the entries in the table below if TradeBid determines that the Seller has engaged in Major Deception.

-Arbitration is not available for the following:
+Arbitration does not qualify for the following:

 Exceptions: